pinskylab/regional_coral_manuscript/README.md

 **I. Simulations**
 We have included the Python scripts used for calculating numerical solutions on a high-performance computing system.
 Note that you may need to modify the syntax and install packages depending on the particular HPC that you are using.
 These data were generated on the <a href='https://oarc.rutgers.edu/resources/amarel/'>Rutgers Amarel cluster</a>.

-Scripts for each region are in their respective directories: 'Caribbean,' 'CoralTriangle' and 'SouthwestPacific.'
+Scripts for each region are in their respective directories within the /simulations directory: 'Caribbean,' 'CoralTriangle' and 'SouthwestPacific.'
 The following text will describe files in /Caribbean but will apply for the analogous files in /CoralTriangle and /Southwest Pacific.
 Note that output files were originally saved in an /output folder within each region directory but were subsequently moved to the main level /Output directory above.

 1. functions_deterministic.py: contains all functions called in the numerical solver
 2. parameters_caribbean.py: sets or loads all parameters
-3. routine_caribbean.py: the actual routine to run simulations (produces data)
+3. routine_caribbean.py: the main routine to run simulations (produces data)
 4. submit_caribbean.sh: file to submit 'routine_caribbean.py' to the HPC
 5. /input directory: includes sea surface temperature, lats and lons, connectivity matrix